HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 ### Vaygr
 * Vaygr is largely the same as in Homeworld 2 Classic (hw2c), but with several improvements and many tweaks for better balance vs hw1 races.
 The biggest difference from hw2c is single tiered upgrades to balance against Homeworld 1 races that do not have upgrades (as implimented in the 2.0 patch).
-* Re-balanced the Vaygr unit caps, to allow for fair transferring between players of different races.
-Interceptors/Bombers now count as 5 supply, and Missle/Laser Corvettes count now as 3 supply.
-Unit caps have been updated appropriately.

 #### Scouts
 * Speed 420->350 (All scouts are now slower to make scouting harder.
 When upgraded they are about the same speed as interceptors)